Counseling and Counselor Education

-Those seeking the Master of Education in Counseling have three options: School Counseling, Student Affairs or Clinical Mental Health Counseling.
-The Specialization III Clinical Mental Health Counseling track follows educational requirements for the Licensed Professional Counselor (LPC) credential in Texas.
+Those seeking the Master of Education in Counseling have three options: School Counseling, Human Services or Clinical Mental Health Counseling.
+The M.Ed. in Clinical Mental Health Counseling follows educational requirements for the Licensed Professional Counselor (LPC) credential in Texas.

 The doctoral program in Counseling and Counselor Education prepares advanced professional practitioners in counseling, counselor education and systems intervention with particular emphases on strength-based approaches to work with diverse populations and settings.
 You’ll gain quality training to emphasize clinical applications that promote the health, quality of life and well-being of children, adolescents, young adults and their families.
 Our students also engage in high-quality scholarship.Visit Department Website